Reflow-HQ/libs/auth-next/README.md

 Notes

 - We won't be covering it in this readme, but you can also let users change their plan or cancel their subscription with the `modifySubscription` client functions [example](https://github.com/Reflow-HQ/auth-next-example/blob/master/app/page.tsx)).
 - The `Subscription` object contains feature flags that you define in your Plan creation screen in Reflow.
-If you build your Next app around them, you can use these flags to create new plans with unique limits, or override the features/limits for a specific subscriber from Reflow's store management UI.
+If you build your Next app around them, you can use these flags to create new plans with unique limits, or override the features/limits for a specific subscriber from Reflow's project management UI.

 ### Session Storage and Retrieval